blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/007-update-dingo-node.md

 ***

-## Step 5 - RECOMMENDED - Remove `.dingo` Database and Resync Mithril Snapshot
+## Step 5 - RECOMMENDED - Remove the `.dingo` Database and Resync Mithril Snapshot
-Since Dingo is in heavy development it's recommended during upgrading to delete database and start fresh.
+Since Dingo is under active development it is recommended during upgrading to delete database and start fresh.

-### Step 5.1 - Delete `.dingo` Database
+### Step 5.1 - Delete the `.dingo` Database
-> 💡 To view hidden files and double check path run:
+> 💡 To view hidden files and double-check path run:
 > ```
 > cd ~/dingo
 > ls -a
 > ```
 >
 > You should see `.dingo`.
-If not check your dingo.yaml file for the database path you used.
+If not, check your `dingo.yaml` file for the database path you configured.

-Delete the .dingo database file by running:
+Delete the `.dingo` database directory by running:
 ```
 cd ~/dingo
 rm -r .dingo